The assumptions behind this kernel are that the input operands are

 case.
 Because this gemmK is called by routines that place

-as the innermost loop, the output operand will typically come
+as the innermost loop, the output operand

 from the L2 cache (except, obviously, on the first of the